-Youth and Family Engagement provides behavioral health case management and behavioral health services for youth and their families who are currently involved in Maryland’s Department of Juvenile Services.
-The Engagement Manager assesses the youth and family’s needs and uses an action plan to facilitate linkages to services in the community with the main goal of diverting youth from further involvement with DJS.
-Such interventions include behavioral health case management, youth engagement, support with employment, and coordination with DJS and behavioral health providers.
+The Youth and Family Engagement program at the Carroll County Youth Service Bureau provides behavioral health case management and behavioral health services for youth and their families who are currently involved in Maryland’s Department of Juvenile Services.
+The program employs a full-time Bachelor level Engagement Manager who assesses the youth and family’s needs, facilitates linkages to services in the community, and provides active support with the priority of diverting youth with behavioral health issues from further involvement with juvenile services.
+Please contact the program’s director, Tiffany Masimore, via e-mail at email@example.com for more information.

 The SMART Moves After School Program at the Boys & Girls Club is a leadership development program designed to help drive healthy lifestyle choices for youth.
 The program teaches youth how to resist alcohol, tobacco and other drugs, premature sexual activity and to overcome obstacles that impede their development in leading successful lives and achieving their goals.
 The program has been scientifically evaluated with documented results making it a mainstay in prevention efforts of communities across the country.
 SMART Moves works by exposing young people to protective factors that promote positive behaviors, health, well-being and personal success.
 With these protective factors, young people have the tools to overcome the many challenges they face today, along with the knowledge and skills they need to grow into confident, healthy young adults.
 For more information contact firstname.lastname@example.org.

 The Carroll County Virtual Access Project utilizes funding from the Coronavirus Emergency Relief Fund grant through the Governor's Office for Crime Prevention, Youth, and Victim Services.
 This Project funds multiple initiatives, all of which help youth and family service providers connect with and remain connected to their clients: